Home/Care Guides/Brazilian Black

 Overview

 The Brazilian Black is one of the most docile tarantula species available in the hobby.
-It's known for its jet-black coloration and calm demeanor, making it an excellent choice for beginners.
+Known for its jet-black coloration and calm demeanor, it rarely kicks hairs and almost never displays defensive behavior.
+This slow-growing but very hardy species makes an excellent display tarantula.
+Keep substrate slightly moist but not wet, with good ventilation.

 Husbandry Requirements